How to plan your path to 6 prizes before the game starts — mapping attackers to prize targets and calculating turn efficiency.

 Prize Mapping Guide

 Prize mapping is the practice of planning your path to all 6 Prize cards before the game begins.
-Every Pokémon your opponent plays has a prize value — 1, 2, or 3 prizes depending on whether it is a basic Pokémon, Stage 1 ex, or Stage 2 ex.
+Every Pokémon your opponent plays has a prize value — 1, 2, or 3 prizes depending on whether it has a rule box (ex, V, VMAX, etc.).
 A prize map identifies which targets you will knockout and in what order to collect all 6 prizes in the fewest turns.

 Prize Values